Introduction

 Each employee of Wacker Neuson UK are required to sign a statement confirming that they have received, read and understood the Code of Conduct.

-One of the key policies of the Wacker Neuson Group is the Supplier Code of Conduct, which is firmly embedded as a mandatory part of the contractual framework and the onboarding process.
-Additionally, there is the Code of Conduct for business partners, which is gradually extended to all customer relationships to ensure high standards are maintained.
+One of the key policies of the Wacker Neuson Group is the Supplier Code of Conduct, which is firmly embedded as a mandatory part of the contractual framework and the on boarding process.
+Additionally, there is the Code of Conduct for business partners, which is extended to all customer relationships to ensure high standards are maintained.
 Both sets of regulations are based on the Wacker Neuson Group's statement of principles on the respect of human rights, aligned with international principles such as the UN Guiding Principles on Business and Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, and the OECD Guidelines for Multinational Enterprises.
-These documents address fundamental issues such as the respect of human rights, labour rights, and environmental protection, including child and forced labour.
-Together, the policies ensure that clear requirements Combined Management Report 125 126 Wacker Neuson Group Annual Report 2024 for partners along the entire value chain are defined and effectively communicated during the onboarding process of new business partners.
+These documents address fundamental issues such as the respect of human rights, labour rights, and environmental protection.
+The supplier Code of Conduct contains a clear ban on child labour, forced and compulsory slave labour.
+These apply along the upstream supply chain and also cover the lower tiers via cascading expectations.

-The most recent version of the Supplier Code of Conduct can also be found online at https://wackerneusongroup.com/en/sustainability
+The most recent version of the Supplier Code of Conduct can also be found online https://wackerneusongroup.com/en/sustainability

 Wacker Neuson UK undertakes right to work checks for all employees recruited in the UK to ensure they have the a valid work visa if required and are of appropriate employment age.
 Wacker Neuson UK does not employ anyone below the legal school leaving age.